Filling Propane Containers

 Maximum 10 students per class

-Participants will be instructed in accordance to CSA B149.2 Code, Technical Safety BC, Transport Canada, Measurement Canada and WorkSafe BC regulations and guidelines
+Participants will be instructed in accordance to CSA B149.2 clause 5.2.1 Code, Technical Safety BC, Transport Canada, Measurement Canada and WorkSafe BC regulations and guidelines.

-Upon successful completion of this course, participants will have; developed a comprehensive understanding of the topics listed below, participated in group discussions and exercises and participated in a demonstration in the safe handling and use of propane.
+Upon successful completion of this course, participants will have developed a comprehensive understanding of the topics listed below:

 The student must successfully complete both a written and practical hands-on exam administered by our certified trainer.
-A temporary Record of Training Certificate (ROT) will be issued immediately upon conclusion of the course and is valid for 90 days.
-A permanent Record of Training Certificate (ROT) will be issued within this time period.
 All training certificates for propane dispensing are valid for 3 years.

 – Transport Canada TDG Act and Regulations